Stephen Alter's Top-10 All-Time Favourite Reads

 offline

-Reef By Romesh Gunesekera, Penguin
+Reef by Romesh Gunesekera, Penguin

 A novel I’ve reread three or four times.
 This book always surprises me with its magical, hypnotic evocation of Sri Lanka—an island paradise on the brink of chaos and civil war.
 The characters are unforgettable, yet each time I meet them, they fascinate me with their fresh stories and unique voices, full of poignancy and nostalgia.

-Into The Silence: The Great War, Mallory And The Conquest Of Everest By Wade Davis, Random House
+Into The Silence: The Great War, Mallory And The Conquest Of Everest by Wade Davis, Random House

-The Great Gatsby By F. Scott Fitzgerald, Penguin
+The Great Gatsby by F. Scott Fitzgerald, Penguin

 An all-American novel about love, money and class.
 I’ve taught this book in creative writing courses, and it never seems to grow old.
 Several attempts have been made to turn it into a film but none can match the book itself.
 Even Leonardo Di Caprio doesn’t quite succeed in embodying the larger-than-life personality of Jay Gatsby, whose obsessions and secrets make him an icon of the American Dream—an ultimately self-destructive Trumpian nightmare.